Online Convex Optimization for On-Board Routing in High-Throughput Satellites: Conclusion

 \section{Conclusion}

-In this letter, we propose a novel algorithm to address the challenge of on-board routing in EHTS equipped with multiple modem banks.
+In this article, we propose a novel algorithm to address the challenge of on-board routing in a non-GEO HTS equipped with multiple modem banks.
 Combining the predictive capabilities of MPC with the implementability of $\varepsilon\texttt{OIPM-TEC}$, our $\texttt{OCMPC}$ approach provides performance comparable to MPC and \emph{batch optimization with hindsight}, while being both implementable and computationally efficient.
+Taken together, these results illustrate that a second-order online optimization method can serve as a practical, high-performing algorithm for real-time on-board routing in non-GEO HTSs.
+Because these systems experience rapidly varying incoming traffic caused by their fast movement relative to Earth, the ability of \texttt{OCMPC} to react quickly to these fluctuations is particularly valuable.
+Finally, this work highlights that such second-order methods can be embedded within next-generation non-GEO HTSs, enabling fast on-board routing decision-making.

 Future work could exploit the fast computation provided by $\varepsilon\texttt{OIPM-TEC}$ to further reduce the time step duration, closely tracking incoming flow and enhancing performance, while maintaining computational efficiency.
-This could be applied to a more practical, larger-scale internal satellite topology, such as a toroidal structure, as proposed in~\cite{yahia2024}.
+This could be applied to a larger-scale internal satellite topology, such as a toroidal structure proposed in~\cite{yahia2024}, or even a dynamically reconfigurable one.
+Additionally, the approach could be extended and adapted to MEO or GEO satellites, as well as non-satellite-based telecommunication networks, examining how their specific constraints and flow behaviour influence the algorithm's performance.
+Another avenue is to examine varying packet lengths, providing insights into their impact on routing efficiency.
+A further direction for future work is to conduct a systematic comparison with reinforcement learning-based routing approaches in order to better understand the trade-offs between empirical adaptability and formal performance and constraint guarantees.
+Lastly, the evaluation of empirical computation times on representative on-board processors would provide valuable insights.
+While absolute runtimes are hardware dependent, such tests would complement the hardware-agnostic complexity analysis reported here and further quantify real-time feasibility.